nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/mangrove.md

 ---

 # Mangrove Research
-_I worked with Dr Michiel Van Brugel, to understand why certain plots of land had more mangrove species than other.
+_I worked with Dr Michiel Van Brugel, to understand why certain plots of land had more mangrove species than others.
 I used the `vegan` package to measure the range of different species within a research plot on Pulau Ubin Island._

 ## Goal
 Use bootstrap simulations to understand whether elevation or abundance or a combination of both elevation **and** abundance lead to the observed distribution of mangrove species on Pulau Ubin Island.